 Friday afternoon seemed to be a lazy day, we just seemed to walk around the old quarter of Hanoi.

-As the afternoon descended into evening we ended up walking around the lake, we called in at a rather up market restaurant that was inside the park and next to the lake.
-There we had an ice cream.
+As the afternoon descended into the evening we ended up walking around the lake, we called in at a rather upmarket restaurant that was inside the park and next to the lake.
+There we had ice cream.
 It was nice to simply relax after we had walked what seemed like miles.

 Later we decided to go for a stroll around the park as there wasn’t really much more for us to do in the time that we had left.